Surrey and Sussex Prospectus

 Postgraduate Centre

-The Postgraduate Medical Education Centre offers a large atrium where foundation doctors are encouraged to meet with colleagues.
-There is a large Lecture Theatre and 6 training rooms.
-There are also excellent medical and dental simulation suites.
+The Postgraduate Medical Education Centre offers a large atrium where all staff can meet with colleagues.
+There is a large Lecture Theatre and six training rooms.
+There are also excellent medical and dental simulation suites. .

 Accommodation